miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 ### Create a stake pool

-The stake pool manager controls the stake pool from a high level, and in exchange receives a fee in the form of SPL tokens.
+The stake pool manager controls the stake pool from a high level, and in exchange receives a fee in the form of Solarti tokens.
 The manager sets the fee on creation.
 Let's create a pool with a 3% fee and a maximum of 1000 validator stake accounts: